Tienisto/rhttp/README.md

 Why shouldn't I use [cronet_http](https://pub.dev/packages/cronet_http) or [cupertino_http](https://pub.dev/packages/cupertino_http)?
 These packages for instance only support Android or iOS, while rhttp supports all platforms (except web currently) with a single configuration.

+The APK size will increase by 2.5 MB on arm64 and 7 MB if compiled for all platforms.

 ## Features

 - ✅ HTTP/1, HTTP/1.1, HTTP/2, and HTTP/3 support